alex-alra-arteaga/dlv-sim/README.md

 # DLV-Sim

 DLV-Sim is a simulation tool for modeling custom Uniswap V3 strategies.
-You can plug different automated liquidity management (ALM), representd by 'accounts'.
+You can plug different automated liquidity management (ALM), represented by 'accounts'.
 It allows users to simulate complex strategies against historical behaviour of any Uniswap V3 pool.

 This specific  simulation mocks a Charm Vault being used as collateral, targeting a CR equivalent to 2x leverage and a 50:50 LP ratio via Charm passive rebalancing.